Standard 1: Content and Pedagogical Knowledge

 Additionally, each program engaged in and revisits annually the curricular mapping of InTASC and SPA standards across the plan of study.
 This process involves determining where the concepts, knowledge, and skills identified in the standards are to be introduced to candidates; when candidate’s understandings and use are to be further developed; and when candidates are to demonstrate proficiency in their use and understandings.
 Such alignment is based on a developmental approach that considers the changing needs of candidates as they learn, apply and experience their evolving role in learning environments.

-Speciality Professional Areas, CAEP, and State Review
+Specialty Professional Areas, CAEP, and State Review

 Currently, there are five programs that have undergone SPA review and attained some form of national recognition.
 Two of the five are nationally recognized (Early Childhood Education and Special Education undergraduate level).
 The other three (Elementary Education, Special Education initial licensure at the graduate level, and English Education) are nationally recognized with conditions.
 The following is being done to address the concerns indicated from SPA for these three programs: